Intuity/forastero/docs/components.md

 ### Scoreboard Channel Types

-When a monitor is attached onto the scoreboard (i.e. `self.register(...)` is called with `scoreboard=True`, which is the default behaviour) it is normally registered as a simple channel.
+When `self.register(...)` is called it will register the monitor against the scoreboard and queue captured transactions into a dedicated channel (unless `scoreboard=False` is set).
+If no other parameters are provided then the scoreboard will create a simpple channel.

 A simple channel will expect all transactions submitted to the reference queue to appear in the same order in the monitor's queue, and whenever a mismatch is